Tips for making/buying healthy snacks is probably one of my most frequently asked questions.

 Fruit and vegetables

-Wholegrain crackers (complex carb), 80g turkey (protein), 1/2 tomato and handful spinach (colour)
+Wholegrain crackers (complex carb), 80g turkey (protein), 1/2 tomato and a handful of spinach (colour)

 This is a good example where fibre is contained within the complex carbohydrates and colour.